 Labeling is taking a product or service and putting your brand on it.
 A lot of times people confuse private labeling vs white labeling or use the words interchangeably, when in reality they are similar but very different.
 Let’s dive in!

-What is Private Label vs White Label
+Private Label vs White Label

 Deep Dive into Private Label